slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"We are what we repeatedly do.
 Excellence, then, is not an act, but a habit."
 -- Aristotle [-384]*

 Habits are systems.
 We are essentially our habits.
+You do not rise to the level of your goals; you fall to the level of your systems.

+Every day we invest time, energy, and attention into seven «hotspots»: mind, body, emotions, career, finances, relationships, and fun.
+Treat them as a portfolio to avoid overinvesting in some and underinvesting in others.
+Annual review.
 Habits are like compound interest in real life.
 Consistency doesn’t result from effort; it comes from showing up.
 Long-term thinking and discipline guarantee an easier life.
 Endurance matters more than toughness.

-Hints:

-- Every day you invest time, energy, and attention into seven «hotspots»: mind, body, emotions, career, finances, relationships, and fun.
-Treat them as a portfolio to avoid overinvesting in some and underinvesting in others.
-Annual review.
-- You do not rise to the level of your goals; you fall to the level of your systems.
-- Stop a bad behavior by filling the space with a better one.
-Replacement beats abstinence.

 > *"People don’t decide their future, they decide their habits and their habits decide their futures."
 -- F.M.
 Alexander [1869]*

-> *"Continuous effort, not strength or intelligence, is the key to unlocking our potential."
--- Winston Churchill [1874]*

 > *"First we make our habits, then our habits make us."
 -- (major general) Charles C. Noble [1916]*